 Choosing a Laboratory

 The first rotation begins on November 1, the second on February 1 and the third on April 1.
 During September and October of the first year, students learn about Program faculty research through informal lunchtime presentations.
 Students then meet individually with faculty members to discuss possible rotation projects in more detail.
 Students should arrange their rotations approximately one month in advance of the beginning of each session and inform the Director of the Graduate Program of the rotation choice using the Rotation Agreement Form, which needs to be signed by the student and the rotation advisor.
+To maintain fairness across the program to all students, all three academic year rotations must begin and end on the scheduled dates.

 Various factors should be taken into account when considering laboratories including the area of scientific reasearch and the overall laboratory environment.
 For each student, the relative contributions of these factors to the choice will be different, and students are encouraged to explore what is important to them in choosing a training environment through their rotations as well as through their interactions with faculty mentors, other students, and advisory committee members.